About

 We accept applications from anywhere in the world, so long as the applicant is interested in contributing to our mission.

 Applications for this position are now open.
-The deadline for applications is 17 August 2025 by end of day in your local time zone.
+The deadline for applications is 18 January, 2026 at 11:59pm GMT.

 Research Fellows are experienced researchers who play a central role in GovAI’s research agenda.
 They conduct high-quality research with direct relevance to governance and policy, engage with policymakers and other experts, and contribute to our vibrant intellectual community.